MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/service-tips-and-tricks-for-color-formatting.md

 ![where to find the Edit menu](media/service-tips-and-tricks-for-color-formatting/power-bi-edit-report.png)

 When the **Filters** and **Visualizations** panes appear along the right side of the report canvas, you’re ready to start customizing.
-If the panes do not appear, select the arrow, from the top right corner, to open them.
+If the panes do not appear, select the arrow, from the top-right corner, to open them.

 ![report canvas in editing view](media/service-tips-and-tricks-for-color-formatting/power-bi-edit.png)